Lyy-iiis/LLM_project/UPDATE_LOG.md

+## 24.05.03 10:05 SQA
+- Throw `tryInstantStyle.ipynb`, which attempts to use InstantStyle but fails.
+The repo of InstantStyle has been cloned into `/ssdshare/LLMs/InstantStyle`.
+The original repo url is `https://github.com/InstantStyle/InstantStyle.git`.
+Note that you should read the README in the repo before you try to run the codes.

+- The codes are all from README, but a problem is that it must connect huggingface to access the base model `stabilityai/stable-diffusion-xl-base-1.0`.
+I tried to change this into the base model in ssdshare by lly but failed, raising error saying that something was missing in the base model path.
+Then I tried to change the `StableDiffusionXLPipeline.from_pretrained` into `DiffusionPipeline.from_pretrained`, which was used in lyy's codes, but more confusing errors occured and I gave up..

+- You can also find a demo notebook in the repo.
+But there is an error `cannot import name 'StableDiffusionXLControlNetPipeline' from 'diffusers'.` in some cell.
+(It seems that if you have the repo, you don't need to run all the `install dependency` at the beginning of this notebook.)

+- Why can't I connect to hugging face???

 ## 24.05.03 0:45 XQC
 - Fix the pipeline `lpw_stable_diffusion_xl.py`.
 Now load the custom pipeline from local file.
 Tested it works by asking "background be black" at the very very end of the prompt.
 This bug is caused by not copying codes completely from the original pipeline.
 Ah, what can I say.